lindenhutchinson/task_notifier/README.md

 Upon finding the authentication token in the cookies after your automated login to ontrack, the actual accessing the API is a lot faster.

 If you don't want to mess around with selenium and just want to try out the script, you can easily pass in an auth_token from your browser, created after you login.
 You can find this by pressing F12 then going to the network tab.
-From here it should be easy to see some urls that look like
+From here you should see some URLs that look like

 	https://ontrack.deakin.edu.au/api/projects?auth_token=AUTH TOKEN WILL BE HERE&include_inactive=true

 just paste that value into the Ontrack constructor and you'll skip the entire slow part of the script.
-Ontrack(auth_token, emailer)

 ## Emailer